Home-Dzine.co.za

 4. Sand the entire surface with 240-grit sandpaper.
 Wipe clean with a slightly damp cloth to remove all the dust.

-There are now two options for you to consider:
+There are now three options for you to consider:

 Rust-Oleum Polyurethane Spray Varnish